rpm-software-management/libdnf/hawkey/doc/tutorial-py.rst

 <https://docs.djangoproject.com/en/1.4/topics/db/queries/>`_, the main concepts being:

-* a fresh Query object matches all packages in the Sack and the selection is gradually narrowed down by calls to :meth:`filter`
+* a fresh Query object matches all packages in the Sack and the selection is gradually narrowed down by calls to :meth:`Query.filter`

-* applying a :meth:`filter` does not start to evaluate the Query, i.e. the Query is lazy.
+* applying a :meth:`Query.filter` does not start to evaluate the Query, i.e. the Query is lazy.
 Query is only evaluated when we explicitly tell it to or when we start to iterate it.

-* use Python keyword arguments to :meth:`filter` to specify the filtering criteria.
+* use Python keyword arguments to :meth:`Query.filter` to specify the filtering criteria.

 For instance, let's say I want to find all installed packages which name ends